anniehedgpeth/workflow/local-cookbook-development.md

 _Candidates should understand:_

 ### What the components of a cookbook are
+ - Directories are:
+   - recipes
+   - files
+   - attributes
+   - test
+   - spec
+   - libraries
+   - templates
+   - definitions (don't want to use it, but you should be aware of it)
+   - resources
+   - providers (only if the cookbook employs lwrp or hwrp)
+ - Files are:
+   - .kitchen.yml
+   - Berksfile
+   - metadata.rb
+   - README.md
+   - chefignore

 ### What siblings of cookbooks in a repository are
+ - data_bags
+ - roles
+ - environments

 ### The default recipe & attributes files
+ - The default recipe is the only one that is run when a cookbook called without a recipe specified.
+ - An [attribute file](https://docs.chef.io/attributes.html) is located in the attributes/ sub-directory for a cookbook.
+   - When a cookbook is run against a node, the attributes contained in all attribute files are evaluated in the context of the node object.
+   - Node methods (when present) are used to set attribute values on a node.

 ### Why there is a 'default' subdirectory under 'templates’
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) It is the fallback of where to go for templates.
+Templates can also be platform specific, where the platform would be the directory.
+Or you can specify the group in the recipe code, which would be configurable

 ### Where tests are stored
+ -  inspec: `tests/integration/default`
+ -  serverspec: `spec` directory

 ## ATTRIBUTES AND HOW THEY WORK
 _Candidates should understand:_

 ### What attributes are
- - values defined in a file within the attributes directory
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) values defined in a file within the attributes directory

 ### Attributes as a nested hash
+ -

 ### How attributes are defined
+ -

 ### How attributes are named
+ -

-How attributes are referenced
+### How attributes are referenced
  - `node[key:value]`

-Attribute precedence levels
+### Attribute precedence levels
+ -

-What Ohai is
+### What Ohai is
-Local Cookbook Development Page 5 v1.0.3
+ -

-What the 'platform' attribute is
+### What the 'platform' attribute is
+ -

-How to use the 'platform' attribute in recipes
+### How to use the 'platform' attribute in recipes
+ -

-### FILES AND TEMPLATES - DIFFERENCE AND HOW THEY WORK, WHEN TO USE EACH
+## FILES AND TEMPLATES - DIFFERENCE AND HOW THEY WORK, WHEN TO USE EACH
-Candidates should understand:
+_Candidates should understand:_

-How to instantiate files on nodes
+### How to instantiate files on nodes
+ -

+### The difference between 'file', 'cookbook_file', 'remote_file', and 'template'
+ -

-The difference between 'file', 'cookbook_file', 'remote_file', and 'template' How two teams can manage the same file
+### How two teams can manage the same file
+ -

-How to write templates
+### How to write templates
+ -

-What 'partial templates' are
+### What 'partial templates' are
+ -

 ### Common file-related resource actions and properties
  -

-ERB syntax
+### ERB syntax
+ -

-### CUSTOM RESOURCES - HOW THEY ARE STRUCTURED AND WHERE THEY GO
+## CUSTOM RESOURCES - HOW THEY ARE STRUCTURED AND WHERE THEY GO
-Candidates should understand:
+_Candidates should understand:_

 What custom resources are
 How to consume resources specified in another cookbook Naming conventions